 Discover crashing waterfalls, dramatic cliffs, incredible gorges and unspoiled sea views by taking a coastal hike on the Snaefellsnes Peninsula.
 Perfect to escape the hustle and bustle, you can enjoy the peaceful experience of visiting quiet natural landscapes at Snaefellsnes Peninsula.

-As we’re nearing the end of our 1 week itinerary in Iceland, you may prefer another quieter day exploring the Snaefellsnes Peninsula or a visit to the fifth most populous town in Iceland: Akureyri.
+As we’re nearing the end of our 1-week itinerary in Iceland, you may prefer another quieter day exploring the Snaefellsnes Peninsula or a visit to the fifth most populous town in Iceland: Akureyri.

 Enjoy the sights and sounds at Snaefellsnes, or even venture further into the West Fjords, where you’ll find the flowing meadows and Arctic fox of Hornstrandir Nature Reserve.
+This trip is optional, as the Westfjords does need more than just one day to be fully explored.

 If you have more time before heading home and prefer to see another of Iceland’s towns, you can take a 3 hour and 30 minutes drive to the town of Akureyri.
 This city lies on Iceland’s Northern Coast.
 You might like to view the stained-glass windows of Akureyri Church, a remarkable place in the city.
 You can also visit the contemporary Icelandic and international art in Akureyri Art Museum.
 If you're more into nature, then visit the rich Iceland plant species at the Botanical Gardens.